18 Things You Didn’t Know You Could Do with Vodka

 Remove sticker goo

 Peeling off a price tag often leaves an unwanted residue behind.
 Scrub the gunk with some vodka, then rinse for a smooth surface.
-And if you enjoyed the uses of vodka, check out these vinegar cleaning hacks that’ll save you money.

 Looking for a pesticide-free way to treat weeds?
 Mix vodka with water and a few drops of liquid dish soap in a spray bottle, and spritz directly onto your target.